 “I was grossly underqualified, but for some reason…”

-The wine industry is no exception from an age-old career paradox: to gain experience, you need to work in the field, but it’s hard to get hired without experience.
-But there are a few footholds if you know where to look.
-Here are some potential paths for turning your interest in wine into work experience that can help you decide whether and where to carve your niche in this business.
+The wine industry is no exception from the age-old career paradox: to gain experience, you need to work in the field—but it’s hard to get hired without experience.

-How to get there: Make friends with your local wine shop, wine bar, and any wineries within accessible distance.
+Where to begin: Make friends with your local wine shop, wine bar, and any wineries within accessible distance.
 If you attend any complimentary wine tastings, talk to the hosts or representatives of the winery if present—most of us love questions beyond, ‘Is it sweet?’ and often those attending tastings are winery employees or even winemakers.
-If you live in a remote area with none of the above, this will be harder, but keep an eye out for online courses (like those offered through Napa Valley Wine Academy) and YouTube channels, webinars, and other free wine education materials.
+If you live in a remote area with none of the above, keep an eye out for online courses (like those offered through Napa Valley Wine Academy) and YouTube channels, webinars, and other free wine education materials.
 Get connected to the wine world on social media, too.

 Cost/Pay: There’s a surprising amount of wine education out there that is cheap or free.
 Wine tastings or classes might start at $10 or $15; price structures for more intensive programs like WSET can be found here.

 How to get there: Keep an eye out and mention your interest to your local wine businesses in a part-time gig; mention it to presenters pouring wine at larger retailers, too, or to representatives of a winery at a big consumer tasting event.
 You’ll find there is often a need and you might be able to help shape the gig if you’re savvy enough, available, and flexible on pay.

 Cost/Pay: Hourly to salaried with benefits depending on the job and your experience.